department-of-veterans-affairs/va-mobile-app/docs/older-chrome-android-dev-setup.md

 ## Setting up the emulator
 1. Download and install [Android Studio](https://developer.android.com/studio)
-1. After installing and following the initial prompts, create a new project and choose any of the templates when prompted (it doesn't matter as we wont' be using it)
+1. After installing and following the initial prompts, create a new project and choose any of the templates when prompted.
+It doesn't matter which one you choose as we won't be doing anything with this project.
 1. In your menubar, go to Tools > Device Manager
 1. Click the "Create Device" button
 1. Select Pixel 6a and click "Next"